Walter Jackson Freeman III: Biography

+Contribution to science

-Freeman was a multi-disciplinary scientists, prominent in both, neuroscience and mathematics.
+Freeman was a multi-disciplinary scientist, prominent in both neuroscience and mathematics.
 He studied physics and mathematics at the Massachusetts Institute of Technology, electronics in the Navy in World War II, philosophy at the University of Chicago, medicine at Yale University, internal medicine at Johns Hopkins, and neuropsychiatry at University of California, Los Angeles.
-He received his M.D. cum laude in 1954, the Bennett Award from the Society of Biological Psychiatry in 1964, a Guggenheim Fellowship in 1965, the MERIT Award from NIMH in 1990, and the Pioneer Award from the Neural Networks Council of the IEEE in 1992.
+He received his M.D. cum laude in 1954.

 He was a Professor Emeritus of Neurobiology at University of California, Berkeley.
 He was also the head of the international advisory council at the Bhaktivedanta Institute for advanced scientific research in consciousness.

-Freeman was President of the International Neural Network Society in 1994, and is a Life Fellow of the IEEE.
+Freeman was also the President of the International Neural Network Society in 1994, a Life Fellow of the IEEE and a prominent member of the Society for Chaos Theory in Psychology and Life Sciences.
 He has authored over 450 articles and 4 books.

 In 2008, Freeman proposed that Thomism is the philosophical system explaining cognition that is most compatible with neurodynamics.